DomePlaysHD/open-source-doorcontroller/README.md

 ### KNOWN ISSUES
 * Sometimes native call of taskEnterVehicle fails.
 Hopefully its fixed, but i am not sure.
 If this happen to you let me know, you need to unload the plugin and restart your whole GTA client.
 So i keep branch at Development for now.
 If you find something else, let me know.
 * Needs some Refactoring, Thanks to alt:V Discord. - Missing some Streamer and some more stuff.
+Wont suggest using for now.

 ### OTHER
 * Its hard to test stuff when you are alone but it should be synced for everyone.